 We know three main classes of rocks, sedimentary, igneous, and metamorphic.
-In Limestone article, we learned how sedimentation occurs, and the formation of sedimentary rocks takes place.
+In the Limestone article, we learned how sedimentation occurs and the formation of sedimentary rocks takes place.
 Today, we are going to know Obsidian rock, which falls in the main class of igneous rocks.

 We know igneous rocks have two basic types:

 1. Intrusive Igneous Rocks